 Posted on: 24th October 2019

 77 per cent of adults across the UK have still not set savings targets for.
 According to Sanlam UK, approximately 40 million citizens have admitted that they either have not or did not set savings targets, which has left many citizens worried about retirement.

 According to Sanlam’s “What’s your number?” report, the UK is struggling to reach their financial goals due to lack of information and this is leaving them worried about retirement.
 The report also found that 55 per cent of adults doubt their ability to save enough money to retire when they want to.
 What’s more, less than 12 per cent of those below the age of 55 have a target for theirpot.

 Despite the high levels of awareness regarding problematic finances, the report revealed that not enough people are addressing their issues.
 This is reflected with the fact that people are four times as likely to memorise their lottery numbers than their pension pot.

 Those aged between 45 and 55 are quite at risk.
 Despite it being the age group that should be saving the most, only 18 per cent have set goals for retirement.
-According to Sanlam, this is equal to 8.2 million citizens sleepwalking into retirement, missing out on their final earning years and not realising their ability to meet their retirement goals.
+According to Sanlam, this is equal to 8.2 million citizens sleepwalking into retirement, missing out on their final earning years, becoming worried about retirement and not realising their ability to meet their retirement goals.

 The gender gap

 Sanlam’s report also highlights an underlying flaw in attempts to close the gender gap within pension pots.
 Only 18 per cent of women have set a financial target for when they retire, compared to 29 per cent of men.
 In other words, 22 million women across the UK do not have a financial target for when they retire.

 Findings from the report reveal that 39 per cent of UK adults do not consider setting targets to have any importance in their financial planning.